 It helps if you already have a few decent tools sitting around to facilitate your handyman fumbling—screwdrivers, drill, drill bits, vice grips, hammer, saw—but, if not, most local hardware stores sell an all-in-one set that can get you started on most simple tasks.
 Other essentials for quick and easy upkeep and fixes around your home or apartment include WD-40, silicone lubricant, cream of tartar, baking soda, and expanding foam.
 Follow these tips and tricks the next time your home needs repair or maintenance and then bask in the subsequent feeling of accomplishment.

-Leaks in roofs or ceilings will cause brown water rings on drywall, but before you assemble everything you need to paint over them, try spraying a mix of 10% bleach to water on them.
+According to an affordable Appleton roofing contractor, leaks in roofs or ceilings will cause brown water rings on drywall, but before you assemble everything you need to paint over them, try spraying a mix of 10% bleach to water on them.
 Wait 24 hours and more often than not, those unsightly brown spots will have disappeared.
 This will clear up most stains on flat or popcorn ceilings, just be sure to protect your eyes and anything close by that could get bleach on it.
 Water stains are usually consequence of roof leaks, make sure you make a full inspection and repair of your roof with this williston roofing contractor at least once a year.
+For a severely damaged roof, it is best to hire an expert in residential and commercial roof replacement.

 If the pipe coming out of your shower wall ends up getting a little loose, an easy fix is to pull back the flange and apply some expanding foam into the gap around the shower arm.
 As the stuff dries, it will fill the cavity and keep the pipe in place, eliminating any wobble.
-And for some tools that definitely won’t help you out, here are the 30 Most Useless Home Appliances Ever Created.
+If you don’t have the tools for this or feel you don’t want to make things worse, just a hire a plumber and he should be able to leave it as good as new.
+It should last you that way for a good long while as well.

 For wood floors, it’s even simpler.
 Just sprinkle a good amount of talcum powder (you may know this by its common name: baby powder), on to the cracks near the squeak.
 Use a broom to spread the powder around and to get in down into the gaps, and the noises should cease.
 Then you can work from home more peacefully.
 After all, here’s Why Working from Home Is the Holy Grail of Productivity Hacks.